awsdocs/amazon-ecs-developer-guide/doc_source/container-instance-spot.md

      sudo stop ecs && sudo start ecs
      ```

 1. \(Optional\) You can verify that the agent is running and see some information about your new container instance by querying the agent introspection API operation\.
-For more information, see [Amazon ECS Container Agent Introspection](ecs-agent-introspection.md)\.
+For more information, see [Amazon ECS container agent introspection](ecs-agent-introspection.md)\.

    ```
    curl http://localhost:51678/v1/metadata